Seasonal & Hajj capacity.

 A wet lease includes the aircraft plus crew, maintenance and insurance.
 A dry lease provides only the aircraft.
 The lessee operates it under their own AOC with their own crew and maintenance arrangements.
 Wet leases are typically short-term, dry leases are longer-term.

-Depending on aircraft availability and regulatory requirements, ACMI capacity can be deployed within days for urgent AOG situations or planned weeks in advance for seasonal operations like Hajj, Umrah or summer peak schedules.
+Depending on aircraft availability and regulatory requirements, ACMI capacity can be deployed within days for urgent AOG situations or planned weeks in advance for seasonal operations.

-ACMI availability covers narrowbody aircraft such as the A320 family and Boeing 737 series, as well as widebody types including A330 and Boeing 767/777 for long-haul or high-capacity requirements.
+ACMI availability covers narrowbody aircraft such as the A320 family and Boeing 737 series, as well as widebody types for long-haul or high-capacity requirements.